wlillisdev/quiz-master/README.md

 4. Open Git Bash and change the current working directory to the location where you want the cloned directory.

-5. Type git clone, and then paste the URL that was copied previouly in step 3.
+5. Type git clone, and then paste the URL that was copied previously  in step 3.

 6. Press Enter to create the local clone.